 If your case was transferred for debt collection after 2004, you can read more about when you may be entitled to compensation according to the model and, if so, how the compensation has been calculated, by following this link: Model for calculating compensation – cases after 2004.

-If your case was transferred for debt collection before 2004, you can read more here: Model for calculation compensation – cases before 2004.
+If your case was transferred for debt collection before 2004, you can read more here: Model for calculating compensation – cases before 2004.

 We are carrying out individual reviews of some cases